 Look for Mail-back Services

-Some manufacturers sell pre-labeled recycling kits that give you the opportunity to mail out your unused CFLs to local recycling sites, so there are no bulbs in the trash
+Some manufacturers sell pre-labelled recycling kits that give you the opportunity to mail out your unused CFLs to local recycling sites, so there are no bulbs in the trash

 The procedure is simple,